On Being a Mex-Pat

 For Ken, as well as for many others of us enjoying the bohemian Mex-pat life, it's all about trade-offs.
 "When one chooses poverty, it's not really real poverty, is it?" he philosophizes.
 "I could go back to the States and work the 70-hour-a-week job and have plenty of money for traveling.
 Although, of course, then I wouldn't have any time to travel."

-He recalls when he was still living in San Francisco and he fantasized of a life in Mexico.
+He recalls when he was still living in San Francisco and he fantasized about a life in Mexico.
 Somehow, he says, it never occurred to him that day-to-day annoyances—disputing a phone bill, getting laundry done, noisy neighbors, traffic jams—follow you no matter where you go.
 "I saw myself sitting at quaint sidewalk cafes in the shade of colonial churches, reading Borges and sipping at good tequila," he says.
 "I didn't imagine myself getting into fights with my girlfriend about forgetting to clean out the lint trap of the clothes dryer."

 That's true for many of us here.
 The daily hassles and those cultural differences that confuse and confound us are not what we had planned for when moved here, and so it makes them all the more difficult to deal with.
 That's why it is essential to do as Ken does: try to put them in perspective and fully enjoy the moments that more closely resemble our fantasies of the Mex-pat experience.

 "Life is life," says Ken.
 "In the end, the nice thing about living here is that while I do experience the everyday problems, just as I did in the States, I also get to experience the sort of romantic, cafe-reading-colonial-church-shaded-tequila-drinking experience that I had dreamed of."

 Jonathan Clark is a former editor and reporter for The Herald Mexico, a publication of The Miami Herald International Edition, based in Mexico City.
 Previously, he taught English at the Universidad de Guanajuato and the Universidad Tecnologica de la Mixteca in Oaxaca.